ronnyli/reddit-check/NOTES2SELF.md

 1. Code Cleanup
     - bogus user agents, state
 1. Reply to comments within posts
-    - IF POST IS ARCHIVED THEN CANNOT REPLY
-        - remember to do this with the top level comment box
-    - Reply button below each comment (how youtube does it)
-        - if not signed in, clicking button triggers sign-in flow
-            - remember to do this with the top level comment box
     - Top-level comment at top of screen
         - do not show if post is archived
         - if not signed in, clicking div triggers sign-in